danielzkng/danielzkng/README.md

 Hi, I'm Daniel Ng, or @danielzkng here on GitHub!
 I'm currently a junior at Carnegie Mellon University majoring in Computer Science and pursuing a concentration in Principles of Programming Languages.

-Some interesting classes I'll be taking next semester:
+Some interesting classes I'll be taking this semester:

-* 07-300: Research and Innovation in Computer Science
+* 07-400: Research Practicum in Computer Science
-* 15-440: Distributed Systems
-* 15-451: Algorithm Design and Analysis
+* 15-411: Compiler Design

 Some interesting classes I've taken so far: